stratema/sabe/README.md

 # SABE

-An investigation into how to build an Scalable, Asynchronous, (web) service BackEnd using Amazon Kinesis streams.
-Heavily inspired by
-Bobby Calderwood's Commander pattern.
+An investigation into how to build a Scalable, Asynchronous, (web) service BackEnd using Amazon Kinesis streams.
+Heavily inspired by Bobby Calderwood's Commander pattern.

 Alpha quality, purely for experimentation at this stage.